Scottish Grand Committee

 The Scottish Grand Committee is a committee of the House of Commons.
 It is not a select committee (see Scottish Affairs Select Committee), but rather a grand committee composed of all 59 Scottish MPs (72 MPs prior to 2005).

+The Scottish Grand Committee's function is to oversee UK Parliament bills specific to Scotland.

+For several years it met at the Old Royal High School in Edinburgh.

+History

 It has its origins in a Scottish standing committee set up in 1907 to consider the Committee Stage of exclusively Scottish bills.
 Its remit was widened in 1948 to include consideration of bills "in relation to their principle" and up to six days of Estimates debates.
 In 1957 up to two days of Matter Day debates was added and Committee Stage consideration was transferred to a small Scottish Standing Committee.

+In operation bills under debate were normally limited to Scottish MPs, but voting was open to all UK parliamentarians.
+So in practice at decision time, UK MPs for other home nations would fill the chamber and often vote down any proposals put forward by the Scottish MPs.

 In July 1994, a number of new procedures were introduced in the SGC which provided for: